matteodem/meteor-easy-search/README.md

 ### Creating a search index

 Search Indexes are used to initialize Easy Search and use it conjunction with the Blaze Components / Javascript API.
-There are 2 ways to create a "search index", the first one is using ``EasySearch.createSearchIndex`` or ``Meteor.Collection.initEasySearch`` shown in the example above.
+There are 2 ways to create a "search index".

 ```javascript
 EasySearch.createSearchIndex('cars', {